Waste and recycling

 Personal waste (such as tissues) and disposable cleaning cloths can be stored securely within disposable rubbish bags.
 These bags should be placed into another bag, tied securely and kept separate from other waste within your own room.
 This should be put aside for at least 72 hours before being put in your usual external household waste bin.

-Tissues and kitchen roll cannot be recycled and should not be put into your recycling boxes.
+Tissues, face masks, disposable gloves and kitchen roll cannot be recycled and should not be put into your recycling boxes.
 This is especially important during this time to reduce the spread of infection.
-Recycling boxes containing tissues will not be emptied to protect our staff from the risk of infection.
+Recycling boxes containing these items will not be emptied to protect our staff from the risk of infection.

-If you have had a missed collection for this reason, please put the tissues in your black bin and put your recycling back out on your next collection day.
+If you have had a missed collection for this reason, please put the items in your black bin and put your recycling back out on your next collection day.

 Other household waste can be disposed of as normal.

 If you have additional recycling this can be put out for collection next to your box in a suitable, clearly labelled container or carrier bag.
 Please separate materials in the usual way.
 This container will be returned to you.

 For more information, read the Government's stay at home guidance for people with confirmed or possible coronavirus (COVID-19) infection.